 Common dental emergencies

-Broken brackets and wires
+- Broken brackets and wires

-Visit Arden Dental Center, Bloomingdale, IL for your dental emergencies.
-Call us at (630) 529 0303 today.
+Visit Dr. Lu, our best emergency dentist in Bloomingdale, IL for your dental emergencies.
+Call us today at (630) 529 0303.